-The GeneRead QIAact AIT DNA UMI Kit, GeneRead QIAact Library Prep and Target Enrichment Reagents are intended for Research Use Only and are not for use ing diagnostic procedures.
+The GeneRead QIAact Lung DNA UMI Panel and GeneRead QIAact Library Prep and Target Enrichment Reagents are intended for Research Use Only and are not intended for the diagnosis, prevention or treatment of a disease.

 Safety Information

 When working with chemicals, always wear a suitable lab coat, disposable gloves and protective goggles.
 For more information, please consult the appropriate safety data sheets (SDSs).
 These are available online in convenient and compact PDF format at www.qiagen.com/safety where you can find, view and print the SDS for each QIAGEN® kit and kit component.